oracle/pgql-lang/pages/pgql-1.1-spec.md

 The `FROM` clause may be omitted if the system does not require the specification of an input graph for reasons such as:

  - The input graph is implicit because the system only handles single graphs.
- - The system has a notion of a "default graph" like in SPARQL.
+ - The system has a notion of a "default graph" like in certain SPARQL systems.
- - The system provides an API such as `Graph.queryPgql(..)`, such that it is already clear what the input graph is.
+ - The system provides an API such as `Graph.queryPgql(..)`, such that it is already clear from the context what the input graph is.

 ## Topology Constraints